usnistgov/ns3-oran/doc/source/oran-examples-and-test.rst

 The configuration of the O-RAN models begins at line 178.
 Firstly, the components of the RIC are instantiated and configured:

 - Data Repository, instantiated on line 182 and configured on lines 188 through 192.
-- Default Logic Module, instantiated as ``OranLmLte2LteDistanceHandover`` on line 183 and configured on lines 194 tp 196.
+- Default Logic Module, instantiated as ``OranLmLte2LteDistanceHandover`` on line 183 and configured on lines 194 to 196.
 - Conflict Mitigation Module, instantiated as an ``OranCmmNoop`` on line 184 and configured on lines 198 and 199.
 - E2 Terminator, instantiated on line 186 and configured on lines 201 through 203.